 In theory, almost any asset can be used as collateral.
 However, in practice, most lenders will only want collateral that they could actually use or sell in the event the borrower defaulted on the loan.

 When you buy a home, your house is the collateral for a home mortgage.
 Similarly, auto loans are secured by the vehicle itself.
-Personal loans may be secured by stocks or bonds, bank accounts, insurance policies, machines or equipment, collectibles, future payments from the borrower’s customers (accounts receivable), or by other financial asset(s).
+Personal loans may be secured by stocks or bonds, bank accounts, insurance policies, machines or equipment, collectibles, or by other financial asset(s).

 Generally speaking, pledging collateral for a loan can be advantageous to the borrower because the lender may be willing to offer a lower interest rate or loan a larger dollar amount.
-The lender’s risk of loss is lower because it knows it can keep the borrower’s collateral in the event of a default.
+The lender’s risk of loss is lower because it knows it can claim and sell the borrower’s collateral in order to prevent or diminish its losses in the event of a default.